 Template variables can be configured in the Edit Template Variables Dialog.

-- Enter the variables in the correct places in template text and click Edit variables
+Specify variables in the template text and click Edit variables

 Predefined template variables

 MPS supports the following predefined live template variables that cannot be modified:

 $END$indicates the position of the cursor when the code snippet is complete and you can no longer press Tab to jump to the next variable.

 $SELECTION$is used in surround templates and denotes the code fragment to be wrapped.
 After the template is expanded, the selected text is wrapped as specified in the template.
 For example, if you select